khyati-agarwal-123/vecse/python-classes-convert-pretrained-models-onnx-models.md

 Functions  |  Parameter Type  |  Returns  |  Description
 ---|---|---|---
-` from_template(name,**kwargs) ` |
+` from_template(name,**kwargs) ` |  <ul>

 <li>
   * ` name ` ( ` String ` ): The name of the template </li> <li>
-  * ` **kwargs ` : template properties to override or add </li> |  Instance of ` EmbeddingModelConfig ` |  A static function that creates an ` EmbeddingModelConfig ` object based on a predefined template given by the name parameter.
+  * ` **kwargs ` : template properties to override or add </li> </ul> |  Instance of ` EmbeddingModelConfig ` |  A static function that creates an ` EmbeddingModelConfig ` object based on a predefined template given by the name parameter.
 You can use named arguments to override the template properties.
 ` show_templates() ` |  NA  |  List of existing templates  |  A static function that returns a list of existing templates by name.
-` show_preconfigured() ` |  <li>
+` show_preconfigured() ` |  <ul> <li>
     * ` include_properties ` ( ` bool,optional ` ): A flag indicating whether properties should be included in the results.
 Defaults to ` False ` so only names will be included by default.  </li> <li>
     * ` model_name ` ( ` str,optional ` ): A model name to filter by when including properties.
 This argument will be ignored if ` include_properties ` is ` False ` .
-Otherwise only the properties of this model will be included in the results. </li> |  A list of preconfigured model names or properties.  |  Shows a list of preconfigured model names, or properties.
+Otherwise only the properties of this model will be included in the results. </li> </ul> |  A list of preconfigured model names or properties.  |  Shows a list of preconfigured model names, or properties.
 By default, this function returns a list of names only.
 If the properties are required, pass the ` include_properties ` parameter as ` True ` .
 The returned list will contain a single dict where each key of the dict is the name of a preconfigured model and the value is the property set for that model.
 Finally, if only a single set of properties for a specific model is required, pass the name of the model in the ` model_name ` parameter (the ` include_properties ` parameter should also be ` True ` ).
 This will return a list of a single dict with the properties for the specified model.

 Template Properties